 Malaria is caused by a parasite carried by mosquitoes, resulting in flu like symptoms, and causing kidney failure, seizures and death if left untreated.
 The higher risk areas for malaria are tropical regions in Africa, South and Central America, India, and South East Asia.

-About 300-1000 Canadian travellers get malaria each year…which to me, is a lot higher of an incidence than many of the other things I’ve talked about today.
+About 300-1000 Canadian travelers get malaria each year…which to me, is a lot higher of an incidence than many of the other things I’ve talked about today.
 Which is why it’s something you want to consider if you think you’ll be hanging around a lot of mosquitoes during your trip.

 Anti-malarial drugs can be expensive because you have to take them throughout, and often before and after you leave the risk area.
 Which means for a longer trip, those drugs are going to cost you.